clariedm/IDS_Client_Downloads/README.md

 # IDS_Client_Downloads
 ## Organization
 You will find all the files necessary to configure the client Raspberry Pis here.
-All of them except “Executable.sh” will be downloaded automatically as you run the installation programs.
+All of them except will be downloaded automatically when you run the first command lines.

+## Files:
+1. autostart
+2.
+3.
+4.
+5. README.md

 ## Configuring the client Raspberry Pis - Part 1
 First you will need to download “Executable.sh” onto your Desktop by executing the following command lines in your terminal: